Skip to main content

 Additive Layer Manuf lab

-The Additive Manufacturing Laboratories at the School of Engineering have a recognised established track record of additive manufacturing research and development in metal sintering and polymers since the mid 1990’s.
+The Additive Manufacturing Laboratory at the School of Engineering has a recognised established track record of additive manufacturing research and development in metal sintering and polymers since the mid-1990s, and has a proud history of collaboration with business and industry.

 This research area has a proud history of collaboration with business and industry.
 Over the past six years we’ve worked with more than 630 companies, ranging from small design houses to leading manufacturers and innovators such as Dunlop, Orangebox, Northern Automotive and Dyson.
 We work in many substrates, such as medical grade materials, enabling innovation in sectors from healthcare, through high value manufacturing, to the creative industries.